data-fair/processings/docs/api.md

 **Parameters**

 - `q` (query, optional) : A search query to filter plugins based on their name, description, or other characteristics.
 The search is further refined to only include packages with the `data-fair-processings-plugin` keyword.
+- `showAll` (query, optional) : A boolean to show plugins and all their versions (differents distTag).

 **Caching**